davisson2003/asmjit/README.md

 ### Error Handling

 AsmJit uses error codes to represent and return errors.
 Every function where error can occur returns **Error**.
 Exceptions are never thrown by AsmJit even in extreme conditions like out-of-memory.
-Errors should never be ignored, however, checking errors after each asmjit API call would simply overcomplicate the whole code generation.
-To handle these errors AsmJit provides **ErrorHandler**, which contains **handleError()**:
+Errors should never be ignored, however, checking errors after each asmjit API call would simply overcomplicate the whole code generation experience.
+To make life simpler AsmJit provides **ErrorHandler**, which provides **handleError()** function:

     `virtual bool handleError(Error err, const char* message, CodeEmitter* origin) = 0;`

 That can be overridden by AsmJit users and do the following:

-  * 1. Return `true` or `false` from `handleError()`.
-If `true` is returned it means that error was handled and AsmJit can continue execution.
-The error code still be propagated to the caller, but the error origin (CodeEmitter) won't be put into an error state (last-error won't be set and `isInErrorState()` would return `true`).
-However, `false` reports to AsmJit that the error cannot be handled - in such case it stores the error, which can be retrieved later by `getLastError()`.
-Returning `false` is the default behavior when no error handler is provided.
-To put the assembler into a non-error state again `resetLastError()` must be called.
+  * 1. Record the error and continue (the way how the error is user-implemented).
   * 2. Throw an exception.
-AsmJit doesn't use exceptions and is completely exception-safe, but you can throw exception from the error handler if this way is easier / preferred by you.
-Throwing an exception acts virtually as returning `true` - AsmJit won't store the error.
+AsmJit doesn't use exceptions and is completely exception-safe, but it's perfectly legal to throw an exception from the error handler.
   * 3. Use plain old C's `setjmp()` and `longjmp()`.
 Asmjit always puts `Assembler` and `Compiler` to a consistent state before calling the `handleError()` so `longjmp()` can be used without issues to cancel the code-generation if an error occurred.
 This method can be used if exception handling in your project is turned off and you still want some comfort.
-In most cases it should be safe as AsmJit is based on Zone memory, so no memory leaks will occur if you jump back to a location where `CodeHolder` still exist.
+In most cases it should be safe as AsmJit uses Zone memory and the ownership of memory it allocates always ends with the instance that allocated it.
+If using this approach please never jump outside the life-time of **CodeHolder** and **CodeEmitter**.

-**ErrorHandler** is simply attached to **CodeHolder** and will be used by every emitter attached to it.
+**ErrorHandler** can be attached to **CodeHolder** and/or **CodeEmitter** (which has a priority).
 The first example uses error handler that just prints the error, but lets AsmJit continue:

 ```c++
 // Error handling #1: